SimVascular/simvascular.github.io-archive/source/documentation/userguide3/_segmentation.md

 	Select Path: aorta
 	Group Name: use the path name by default

 A new group "aorta" is created under the data node "Segmentations" in Data Manager.
-Double click the group data node "aorta"and the tool SV 2D Segmentation shows up.
+Double click the group data node "aorta"and the tool "SV 2D Segmentation" shows up.
 The window layout of Display changes.
 The left top view shows image reslice in intensity; the left bottom view shows in gradient magnitude; the right 3D view shows image intensity on the probe plane (the red square) perpendicular to the path.
-The new group is empty ans has no contours.
+The new group is empty ans has no contours so far.
 To add create and add a contour point:

 	Toggle on "Convert to Spline"; Ctrl No. (12) is the number of control points you want the along contour line Click the button "LevelSet"; LevelSet parameter panel appears